What Is a Court Order?

 Restraining Order

 Known as a protective order in some states, a restraining order restricts a person from contacting or harming another person.
-Most commonly issued to protect someone from physically harming another person, they may also be issued to prevent economical or emotional harm.
+Most commonly issued to protect someone from physically harming another person, they may also be issued to prevent economic or emotional harm.
 An example of this is a judge issuing a restraining order that requires both parties in a divorce case not to dispose of marital property until the divorce is finalized.

 Search Warrant